-If you have spent a fair amount of time on Twitch, you have most likely have seen this exact block of text above posted in a streamer’s chat.
-This is the opening few lines from the script of Bee Movie, which has become a rather popular meme over the last few years.
+If you have spent a fair amount of time on Twitch, you have most likely seen this exact block of text above posted in a streamer’s chat.
+These are the opening few lines from the script of Bee Movie, which has become a rather popular meme over the last few years.
 This is one of countless random messages you may find scattered across Twitch, which leads up to the following question: What is a CopyPasta, and why do people post them?

 What Is a Twitch CopyPasta?

 A CopyPasta is a block of text which is copied and pasted widely across the internet.
 It often originates from meme culture or a lengthy forum post.
 On Twitch, it is most often spam or something to do with a popular meme, but it will sometimes relate to inside jokes within a specific Twitch community.
 Spamming chat with nonsense might seem fun, but it can definitely get annoying so be cautious if you decide to partake.

 Where to Find Popular Twitch CopyPasta

 Looking to find Twitch CopyPastas that you can use to spam on a Twitch chat?
 Though we don’t actually recommend doing that every time you’re on Twitch, you can also read CopyPasta databases for entertainment.
 There are a few places on the Internet where you can find a whole library of CopyPastas.
 Some of the most popular ones are:

 CopyPastaText.com is an archive ofA meme messages gathered across the internet.
 You can find a wide range of CopyPastas, not only used on Twitch but on other popular websites as well such as Discord and Reddit.
 Divided into categories of CopyPasta topics, you will not run out of CopyPastas to read–and spread (if you dare).